 Fry the shrimp for about 2-3 minutes on each side.

-• Heat 1 1/2 tbsp vegetable oil in a new deep frying pan or pot over medium heat.
+Transfer the fried shrimp to a cooling rack or paper towel-lined plate to drain excess oil. - Heat 1 1/2 tbsp vegetable oil in a new deep frying pan or pot over medium heat.

 Add jalapeños and green onions, cook for 1-2 mins.
 Add shrimp, 1 tsp salt and 1 tsp black pepper.
 Cook for 1-2 mins.
 Serve immediately by itself or with rice.